 So there we have it, soy candles are certainly no less safe than any other candles and are actually much better options than candles made from paraffin.

-If you are using paraffin candles why not make the switch to soy candles today?
+If you are using paraffin candles why not make the switch to soy wax candles today?
 If you do, make sure to check the label to ensure that the wax is 100% natural, it’s not blended with paraffin and it doesn’t have a lead wick.

-Time to relax!
+Now it’s time to relax!